thethaibinh/agile_flight/README.md

 ## Installation

 We only support Ubuntu 20.04 with ROS noetic.
-Other setups are likely to work as well but not actively supported.
+Other setups are likely to work as well but are not actively supported.

 Start by creating a new catkin workspace.